 Books, books, and more books!

-Not only are coffee table books pretty and fun to flip through, but they also help to create layering by adding height to some of your items.
+Not only are coffee table books pretty and fun to flip through, but they also help to create layers by adding height to some of your items.
 And I always have a few trinkets on top of whatever pile of books are on the table.

 Another hint?
 If you want some books in certain colors like I do, go to your local library, used book store or thrift store and buy them secondhand.
 I look for ones in colors I love (mostly decorating or travel picture books) and remove the bright colored covers.
+And ta da!
+Lots of books in colors that you love.

 Use a tray or basket to isolate or corral things that might otherwise end up looking too busy.